enram/vptstools/README.md

 df_vp = vp(file_path_h5)
 ```

-- Convert a set of locally stored ODIM h5 files to a vpts DataFrame:
+- Convert a set of locally stored ODIM H5 files to a VPTS DataFrame:

 ```python
 from pathlib import Path